-An inception workshop will be held to raise awareness of the EA project on updating and reviewing the NIP amongst the widest possible range of stakeholders (government institutions, industry and industrial associations, NGOs, university, etc) and to get a full understanding of the steps needed for the NIP endorsement and submission.
-The workshop will focus on the presentation and discussion of the project workplan, planned activities, assigning responsibilities and tasks among all relevant project participants, and timeframes necessary to meet the obligations of the SC.
-The principal output of the inception workshop is to have the high level participants at this meeting commit to the endorsement of this NIP update.
+An inception workshop will be held to raise awareness of the EA project on updating and reviewing the NIP amongst the widest possible range of stakeholders (government institutions, industry and industrial associations, NGOs, women's groups, universities, etc.) and to get a full understanding of the steps needed for the NIP endorsement and submission.
+The workshop itself will focus on the presentation and discussion of the project workplan, planned activities, assigning responsibilities and tasks among all relevant project participants and stakeholders, and timeframes necessary to meet the obligations of the Stockholm Convention.
+The principal output of the inception workshop is to have the high level participants and stakeholders at this meeting commit to the implementation process of this NIP update in a written form.

-EA Outcome 2.
-Validation of inventories of new POPs and updating of initial 12 POPs by relevant stakeholders
+EA Outcome 2: Validation of inventories of new POPs (and updating of initial 12 POPs) by relevant stakeholders